Pharmacologic: dopamine agonists

 Assess dizziness, drowsiness, or vertigo that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

-For patients with Parkinson disease, implement therapeutic exercises (coordination exercises, gait training, cardiovascular conditioning) to complement the effects of drug therapy and help ...
+For patients with Parkinson disease, implement therapeutic exercises (coordination exercises, gait training, cardiovascular conditioning) to complement ...